What is Manual and Manipulative Therapy?

 - Manipulation: A small amplitude high velocity technique performed to a spinal or peripheral joint

-Spinal joints include the zygoapophyseal joints of the upper neck, neck, thoracic spine and ribs, lumbar spine and pelvis.
-Peripheral joints include the shoulder girdle, elbow wrist, hand, fingers, hips, knees ankles, foot and toes.
 Manual Therapy techniques are learned by physiotherapists as part of their university training, but post graduate courses in advanced assessment and treatment techniques help to refine the skilled assessment and treatment techniques used by manual therapists.
-These may include manipulation techniques for the peripheral and spinal joints when indicated and when consent has been obtained.
+These may include manipulation techniques for the peripheral and spinal joints when indicated and you've consented to the technique.

 Role of Manual Therapy